 The single can be found on the Why Don't You Smile Now: Lou Reed at Pickwick Records 1964-65 album that was released in 2024.

-Present at the rehearsal were John Cale, Tony Conrad, Walter De Maria, Lou Reed and Jimmie Sims.
+Present at the rehearsal were John Cale, Tony Conrad, composer and sculptor Walter De Maria on drums, Lou Reed and Pickwick songwriter Jimmie Sims.
 Won't You Smile is an early version of Why Don't You Smile Now.
 Shame, Shame, Shame is a Jimmy Reed cover.
 The rehearsal was caught on tape.